Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Background and Related Work

 EEG source localization aims to identify the spatial origins of electrical activity within the brain from scalp-recorded EEG signals.
 The mapping from brain sources to EEG measurements can be described by a linear \emph{forward model}:

-where a known lead field matrix $\A \in \mathbb{R}^{M\times N}$ maps the electrical activity of the brain, $\x \in \mathbb{R}^{N\times T}$, to the sensor measurements, $\y \in \mathbb{R}^{M\times T}$.
-Here, $M$ describes the number of sensors on the scalp, $N$ the number of potential brain sources within the brain and $T$ the number of time steps.
+where a known lead field matrix $\A \in \mathbb{R}^{M\times 3N}$ maps the electrical activity of the brain, $\x \in \mathbb{R}^{3N\times T}$, to the sensor measurements, $\y \in \mathbb{R}^{M\times T}$.
+Here, $M$ describes the number of sensors on the scalp, $N$ the number of potential brain sources within the brain, with $3$ dimensions to allow free orientation, and $T$ the number of time steps.
 The \emph{noise vector} $\noise$ describes the measurement noise, covering inaccuracies in the forward model, electrical pollution and sensor errors.
+This work focuses on the spatial aspect of source localization and considers a single time point, i.e., $T=1$.

 The goal of source localization is to invert this forward model, therefore the name \emph {inverse problem}.
 As $N\gg M$, the problem is ill-posed, there are infinitely many possible solutions for a given set of measurements \cite{tarantola2005inverse}.
 Therefore, finding a unique solution requires heavy regularization.
 By introducing reasonable priors over the source activation, the most likely source activation can be localized more accurately \cite{michel2004eeg}.
 The different methods for source localization can be broadly categorized based on the assumed priors to constrain the infinite solution space.